- Linux: git and make

 The reason is simple — NVM provides much more flexibility and allows to have several NPM versions installed.

-This script prepares and installs the following:
+make setup script prepares and installs the following:

 - Java 8 (from Homebrew on Mac and from